 Show how to derive an individual’s demand curve from indifference curve analysis and market demand from a group of individuals’ demands.

-a.Illustrate the budget set in a diagram.
+b.Illustrate the consumer’s opportunity set in a carefully labelled diagram.

 See all solutions